LisaGlaser/send_by_rmapi/README.md

 # send_by_rmapi
-This is a calibre plugin, which I set up to send files directly to the reMarkable tablet.
+This is a calibre plugin, to send epub or pdf files saved with Calibre to the reMarkable tablet.

+To send file(s) mark them in the Calibre GUI and just add press [Ctrl-Shift-S].
+Or just add a button to your Calibre GUI.

-It does this using the rmapi commandline interface https://github.com/juruen/rmapi so you will need that set up.
+It uses the rmapi commandline interface https://github.com/juruen/rmapi which you will need to set up.

-Currently it is set up to expect that rmapi is set up so that no password is needed and the folder on the tablet should already exist.
+Currently the plugin assumes that rmapi does not need a password and that the folder on the tablet should already exist.